collective/collective.belowcontentportlets/README.rst

 Features
 --------

 - Plone 6 has left/right/footer portlets.
-This package adds abovecontenttitle portlets.
+This package adds belowcontent portlets.
 - They show above the title.

 If you want a portlet slot between the content title/description and the content instead,